 Ahn, June; McEachin, Andrew.
 Educational Researcher, 2017.
 DOI: 10.3102/0013189X17692999.

-Summary: This study, from researchers at New York University and the RAND Corporation, examines the characteristics and performance of students who attend virtual charter schools in Ohio.
-The study suggests that in urban and suburban school districts, white students are more likely to enroll in virtual schools than minority students.
+Summary: This study examines the characteristics and performance of students who attend virtual charter schools in Ohio.
+The study suggests that in urban and suburban school districts, white students are more likely to enroll in online schools than minority students.
 It finds that virtual students may not be learning at the same rate as students in traditional public schools and charter schools.
 Also, even though “higher achieving students do better in e-schools than their lower achieving e-school peers, in most cases, they do not perform as well as they would have in traditional public schools.”

 “Teacher Perceptions of Parent Engagement at a Cyber High School”